hagerrady13/hagerrady13.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a first-year MSc student of Computing Science at the University of Alberta, supervised by Matthew Taylor at the [RLAI](http://rlai.ualberta.ca/) lab.
-My research interests are representation learning, reinforcement learning and machine learning as an approach to building general-purpose AI agents, with previous research experience in computer vision and deep learning.
+My research interests are representation learning, reinforcement learning and machine learning with a focus on building general-purpose AI agents.
+My previous research experience in computer vision and deep learning.

 Education
 ======